 Our research domains unite project nodes in common research goals, encouraging shared research and unique research collaborations.
 Each domain and theme has a dedicated leader, driving research outcomes.

-Professor David James is the Leonard P. Ullmann Chair of Metabolic Systems Biology at the Charles Perkins Centre.
-He is also a Professor in the School of Life and Environmental Sciences and the Sydney Medical School at the University of Sydney.
+Professor David James is the Leonard P Ullmann Chair of Metabolic Systems Biology at the Charles Perkins Centre.
+He is also a Professor in the School of Life and Environmental Sciences and School of Medicine at the University of Sydney.

 David undertook his PhD at the Garvan Institute of Medical Research and his undergraduate degree and Honours at the University of New South Wales.
 David has made major contributions to our understanding of insulin action.
 In the late 1980s he published a series of journal articles in Nature describing the identification and characterization of the insulin-responsive glucose transporter GLUT4.
 He then focused his efforts on unveiling the cellular and molecular control of insulin-stimulated glucose transport.
 David has also made contributions in the area of SNARE proteins, signal transduction, and, more recently, in systems biology.

 Professor Natasha Nassar is a perinatal epidemiologist and the newly appointed Financial Markets Foundation for Children Chair in Translational Childhood Medicine, based at the Charles Perkins Centre Westmead and the University of Sydney Children’s Hospital Westmead Clinical School.
 Her work focuses on maternal, pregnancy and neonatal risk factors and their impact on infant and child health and development.